 Force display channel

 Clicking the tiny square icon next to the channel name will force display it in the piano roll.
 Alternatively, you can press the keyboard key Ctrl + 1...5 (more if using expansion).

 You can add a new pattern by left-clicking on an empty space.
 Right-clicking deletes.

 Clicking a pattern selects it and opens the piano roll for the current channel at the location of the pattern.
 Double-clicking a pattern allows renaming and changing its color (pattern names need to be unique per channel).

-You can select multiple patterns by right-cliking and dragging in the header bar of the Sequencer.
+You can select multiple patterns by right-cliking and dragging in the header bar of the Sequencer or in an empty space in the sequencer.
 To un-select everything, simply press Esc.
 When multiple patterns are selected, only the color can be edited.

 When one or multiple patterns are selected, dragging them will move them in the timeline.
 While dragging, holding CTRL will create another instance of the pattern(s).
 An instance is a copy that is linked to the original pattern, it will have the same name and color.
 Modifying one instance will modify all of them.
 This will be shown by a "link" icon when dragging.

 When one or multiple patterns are selected, press CTRL+C (or CTRL+X for cut).
 Move the selection somewhere else and paste with CTRL+V. Copy and pasting always create instances of patterns.